 3) What types of dental work do gold buyers want?

 a) Assume everything you have has value.

-That means it's best to just assume that everything you have is worth something, and it should all be lumped together.
-Any legitimate buyer knows to expect an assortment of different looking items.
+That means it's best to just assume that everything you have is worth something.
+And it should all just be lumped together.

 Buyers typically aren't interested in the following:

-- Amalgam dental fillings. - This is the typical silver-colored, single-office visit filling.
+- Amalgam dental fillings - This is the typical silver-colored, single-office visit tooth filling.

 b) Sell your dental work "as is."

 Don't worry about removing any cement, porcelain or tooth parts from the dental work you have.
 That can be a difficult and unpleasant job.